 Tertiary colors are blue-green, yellow-green, yellow-orange, red-orange, red-purple and blue-purple.
 They are formed by mixing a primary color and a secondary color together.
-For example, as the name implies, blue-green is made from mixing blue and green.
+For example, blue-green is made from mixing blue and green.
 Tertiary colors help create a wider color palette.

 Tints and Shades

 Lighter versions of colors are formed by adding white and are called tints.
 Darker versions are formed by adding black and are called shades.
 This is illustrated on the color wheel by adding two inner rings for tints and two outer rings for shades.
 The middle ring is the hue.

 Monochromatic colors are colors with variations in tint and shade, such as green, light green and dark green.
 Although there is very little variety in these colors, they can be used to create a simple, clean and elegant color scheme with minimum contrast.